 Going Green During Your Trip to Africa

 Let’s face it going 100% green during travels is impossible.
 However, there is always a benefit to making an effort of going green in every way possible during trips.

 How to go green during travels?

-This would ensure you would cut-down on wastes and disposable alternatives which are most likely not biodegradable.
+Bring reusable water bottles, drinking flasks or mugs, and washable eco-bags.
+Say no to straws.
+This will help you cut-down on one-time use items and disposable alternatives which are most likely not biodegradable.

 Learn the local customs and be respectful at all times.
 Try to learn a few words in the language of the African countries you will be visiting.

 Does the place you’re staying at have a free breakfast?
 Minimize the paper and plastic products you take.
 Buying coffee?
 Reuse the paper coffee sleeve for the next time.
 Say no to excess packaging when carrying out meals.

 Look or ask for green certifications from businesses.
 You can also ask certified green travel experts for references, such as those on Go Green Travel Green’s website.

 6) Pack eco-friendly toiletries